Amy Coney Barrett's Record Reveals Harsh Decisions Surrounding Sexual Assault Survivors

 Over the course of a deeply frustrating week, Amy Coney Barrett provided non-answer after non-answer to the Senate Judiciary Committee during her rushed Supreme Court confirmation hearing.
-Prior to dodging questions from Republicans and Democrats alike, though, Barrett neglected to disclose anti-abortion speeches she gave as a professor at the Univeristy of Notre Dame, as well as a letter she signed calling for the dismantling of Roe v Wade and the criminalization of IVF.
+Prior to dodging questions from Republicans and Democrats alike, though, Barrett neglected to disclose anti-abortion speeches she gave as a professor at the University of Notre Dame, as well as a letter she signed calling for the dismantling of Roe v Wade and the criminalization of IVF.
 Now, as the committee prepares to send her nomination to the Senate floor for a vote, another revelation of Barrett’s past has emerged: her barbaric decision to overturn a ruling in favor of a pregnant rape victim.
 And once again, Barrett is proving to be an undeniable threat to victims of sexual assault.

 Advertisement

 On Oct.
-16, Salon reported that during her tenure as an appellate court judge, Barrett voted to overturn a district court ruling that found a county in Wisconsin “liable for millions in damages to a woman who alleged she had been repeatedly rape by a jail guard.”
+16, Salon reported that during her tenure as an appellate court judge, Barrett voted to overturn a district court ruling that found a county in Wisconsin “liable for millions in damages to a woman who alleged she had been repeatedly raped by a jail guard.”

 "After a 19-year old pregnant prison inmate was repeatedly raped by a prison guard, Amy Coney Barrett ruled that the county responsible for the prison could not be held liable because the sexual assaults fell outside of the guard's official duties.
 Her judgment demonstrates a level of unconscionable cruelty that has no place on the high court," Kyle Herrig, president of the watchdog group Accountable.US, told Salon.

-But this unconscionable judicial ruling made by the Republican’s purposefully manufactered buttress of “conservative family values and morality” is just one of her many past judicial decisions that highlight how severely Supreme Court Justice Amy Coney Barrett will harm sexual assault survivors.
+But this unconscionable judicial ruling made by the Republican’s purposefully manufactured buttress of “conservative family values and morality” is just one of her many past judicial decisions that highlight how severely Supreme Court Justice Amy Coney Barrett will harm sexual assault survivors.

 Prior to the passage of the Affordable Care Act, which made it possible for 20 million Americans to secure health insurance, being a victim of sexual assault and/or rape (as well as domestic violence) was designated as a “pre-existing condition” and grounds for refusing health care coverage.
-If Barrett ascends to the Supreme Court and rule to gut the Affordable Care Act — a likely possibility, given that in 2017 she wrote that "Chief Justice Roberts pushed the Affordable Care Act beyond its plausible meaning to save statute” and in 2015 claimed the dissenting judges in a ruling that also upheld the ACA had “the better of the legal argument” — victims of rape and/or sexual assault could once again be legally denied health care coverage.
+If Barrett ascends to the Supreme Court and rule to gut the Affordable Care Act — a likely possibility, given that in 2017 she wrote that "Chief Justice Roberts pushed the Affordable Care Act beyond its plausible meaning to save statue” and in 2015 claimed the dissenting judges in a ruling that also upheld the ACA had “the better of the legal argument” — victims of rape and/or sexual assault could once again be legally denied health care coverage.

 Advertisement